stu-bell/ExcelDarkMode/README.md

 2. Run the macro ToggleDarkMode to switch between dark and light modes
 3. For ease of use, add the macro to your [Quick Access bar](https://www.howtogeek.com/232620/how-to-add-a-macro-to-the-quick-access-toolbar-in-office/)

-# It doesn't work for all cells
+# What it doesn't work for all cells?

 This approach only works for [cell styles](https://support.microsoft.com/en-us/office/apply-create-or-remove-a-cell-style-472213bf-66bd-40c8-815c-594f0f90cd22).
 Cells which have had font/fill colours applied *in addition* to the cell style will not be darkened, since the additional formatting overrides cell style formatting.